Visit

 Shop

-The Soares dos Reis National Museum shop offers a varied range of products accompanying collections of the Museums, Monuments and Palaces managed by the Directorate General for Cultural Heritage.
+The Soares dos Reis National Museum shop offers a varied range of products accompanying collections of the Museums, Monuments and Palaces of Portugal.